Find Your Perfect Policy: 866-843-5386

 Steer Clear Safe Driver Program

-State Farm offers a program called Steer Clear to help young adult drivers sharpen their skills and save on their premiums.
+State Farm offers a program called Steer Clear to help young adults sharpen their driving skills and save on their premiums.
 To qualify for Steer Clear, you must meet these requirements:

 • Be under the age of 25.